atpham88/TES/README.md

 # About
 Thermal Energy Storage Model for space heating coupled with heat pumps in residential buildings

-# Model Overview
+# Model overview
 The TES model is an optimization-based model that minimizes the total heating electricity cost to meet buildings space heating load using a system of thermal energy storage coupled with heat pump.

-The TES model can be run for a single building of choice or all 400 representative buildings in any of the 16 major US cities included in the study.
+The TES model can be run for a single building of choice, a range of buildings of choice, or all 400 representative buildings in any of the 16 major US cities included in the study (detailed below).

-# Running Model
+# Running model
 Run model from dashboard.py.
 Main options to choose from:
 | Option | Description |
 | --- | --- |